JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 A target is a part of the build responsible for compiling, testing, and packaging a piece of software aimed for one of the [supported platforms](#supported-platforms).

+All of the targets may share some of the sources and may have platform-specific sources as well.

 As the platforms are different, targets are built in different ways as well and have various platform-specific settings.
 The Gradle plugin bundles a number of presets for the supported platforms.
 A preset can be used to create a target by just providing a name as follows: